DaiyaanMuhammadFardeen/Nyon/tutorial/06-building-a-simple-physics-demo.md

 cd build
 cmake ..
-cmake --build . --config Debug
-./simple_demo   # or the platform’s default run command
+cmake --build . --config Debug ./game/simple-demo/simple_demo   # or the platform's default run command
 ```

 You should see:

-- A window with physics debug shapes visible (boxes and ground).
+- A window with colored boxes rendered and physics debug shapes visible.
 - The initial stack of boxes falling onto the ground and settling.
-- New boxes spawning at the mouse position on left–click.
+- New boxes spawning at the mouse position on left-click.
 - Physics simulation pausing/resuming when you press `P`.

-### 6.7.
+### 6.8.
 Where to go next

-- Replace debug shapes with your own rendering components and systems.
-- Add joints (e.g., pendulums or ragdolls) using the engine’s joint components.
+- **Add a player-controlled character**: Use `InputManager` to apply forces/impulses to a specific entity (WASD movement, jump).
+- **Use circle colliders**: Replace `PolygonShape` with `CircleShape` for round objects.
-- Use collision callbacks on `PhysicsWorldComponent` for event–driven gameplay (damage zones, triggers).
+- **Add collision callbacks**: Register `beginContact`/`endContact` on `PhysicsWorldComponent` for event-driven gameplay (damage zones, triggers).
+- **Add a camera**: Create a `CameraComponent` that follows the player.
+- **Use behavior components**: Attach `BehaviorComponent` to entities to give them custom update functions.
-- Split your game code into multiple systems (movement, AI, rendering overlays) instead of keeping everything in `SimpleDemoGame`.
+- **Create custom systems**: Move gameplay logic into dedicated systems instead of keeping everything in `SimpleDemoGame`.
+- **Add joints**: Use the engine's joint components for constraints like pendulums or springs.

-At this point you have a minimal but complete “Nyon game” structure you can adapt into more advanced games or specialized physics demos.
+At this point you have a minimal but complete "Nyon game" structure you can adapt into more advanced games or specialized physics demos.